scientist-softserv/adventist_knapsack/README.md

 With Hyku Knapsack, the goal is three-fold:

 1. To isolate the upstream Samvera Hyku code from your local modifications.
-This isolation is via the submodule `./hyrax-webapp` submodule.
+This isolation is via the `./hyrax-webapp` submodule.
 2. To provide a clear and separate space for extending/overriding Hyku functionality.
 3. To provide a cleaner pathway for upgrading the underlying Hyku application; for things such as security updates, bug fixes, and upstream enhancements.